Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: The importance of the free parameter T

 Fig.\ref{fig:manyalpha} illustrates the results obtained from modelling the synthetic spectra described above.
-The figure is divided into three panels, corresponding (top to bottom) to the synthetic data being {\it turbulent}, {\it thermal}, and {\it temperature} respectively.
+The figure is divided into three panels, corresponding (top to bottom) to the synthetic data being turbulent, thermal, and compound respectively.
 Four $\daa$ measurements are illustrated within each panel.
 The highest point illustrates the fitted value of $\daa$ using VPFIT only, where the starting parameter guesses were the input parameters i.e. the parameters used to generate the synthetic spectrum.
-The second point down illustrates the result of AI-VPFIT fitting the synthetic data using a {\it turbulent} model.
-The third point down illustrates a {\it thermal} model and the lowest point a {\it temperature} model.
+The second point down illustrates the result of AI-VPFIT fitting the synthetic data using a turbulent model.
+The third point down illustrates a thermal model and the lowest point a compound model.
 The numerical results are listed in Table \ref{tab:manyalpha}.
 The results can be summarised as follows: \begin{enumerate}[leftmargin=0.5cm] \item When fitting the synthetic data with the correct model, the results are well-behaved.
 As expected, the fitted $\daa$ agrees well with the true value (illustrated by the vertical dashed line in Fig.\ref{fig:manyalpha}). \item When the {\it wrong} model is used, the $\daa$ uncertainty estimate is magnified by a factor of 3 or 4.
-This is because imposing the wrong broadening mechanism necessarily results in additional velocity components (heavy elements or interlopers or both) being introduced to achieve a satisfactory fit to the data.
-The consequence of the additional fitting parameters is that $\daa$ is more porrly constrained.
-In the last case ({\it temperature} synthetic data), the thermal model produces a $\daa$ estimate that is almost 2$\sigma$ away from the correct value. \item For all three synthetic spectra, when a {\it temperature} model is used, the results are good, as would be expected, since the model incorporates the full range of possibilities. \end{enumerate}
+This is because imposing the wrong broadening mechanism necessarily results in additional velocity components (target lines or interlopers or both) being introduced to achieve a satisfactory fit to the data.
+The consequence of the additional fitting parameters is that $\daa$ is more poorly constrained.
+In the last case (compound synthetic data), the thermal model produces a $\daa$ estimate that is almost 2$\sigma$ away from the correct value. \item For all three synthetic spectra, when a compound model is used, the results are good, as would be expected, since the model incorporates the full range of possibilities. \end{enumerate}

-The important conclusion of the above that using the wrong broadening mechanism has highly undesirable consequences.
-The solution is that wherever possible (i.e. when different species with sufficiently different atomic masses are modelled simultaneously), one should use a {\it temperature} model.
+Based on the example complex presented here, we conclude that using the wrong broadening mechanism can have highly undesirable consequences.
+The solution is that wherever possible (i.e. when different species with sufficiently different atomic masses are modelled simultaneously), one should use a compound model.